Photo: Marty Boyatt

 In 2005, the aquarium closed due to lean economic times for the city.
 The Belle Isle Conservancy

 reopened it on September 15, 2012.
-After 16 months of closure due to the pandemic, the Belle Isle Conservancy plans to open a new and improved aquarium to the public on Saturday, July 16th.
+After 16 months of closure due to the pandemic, the Belle Isle Conservancy reopened a new and improved aquarium to the public on Saturday, July 16th, 2021.

 The Belle Isle Conservancy funds the roughly $500,000 annual cost to operate the aquarium and raises money for capital improvements to the facility.
 Since reopening the Aquarium in 2012, the Belle Isle Conservancy has invested over $6M in the aquarium through contributions, grants, and fundraising events.
 The Belle Isle Conservancy is working towards a long-term goal of achieving accreditation through the Association for Zoos and Aquariums.